Used and loved by millions

 How can I use "demonstrated performance" in a sentence?

-What is a good alternative to "demonstrated performance"?
+What are some alternatives to "demonstrated performance"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision